Behind The Camera: The Unauthorized Story of Mork & Mindy (2005) – A Review

 The spotlight is really on Diamontopoulos who does a pretty impressive Williams impression throughout the movie.
 He sounds like him, moves like him, has the same zany energy we associated with him.
 But even in the quieter scenes Diamontopoulos manages to give a fine performance as Williams.

 But all of Williams story is basically a very standard by the numbers Hollywood rise to fame and jeopardizing it all with drugs.
 After all the drama he experiences it’s not until pal John Belushi dies of a drug overdose that the realization hits he’s gotta clean himself up.
 They want to give the story a happy ending, so even when Mork is canceled we see Williams will be fine.

 It’s a pretty forgettable movie and fans of Mork & Mindy won’t learn anything new about the show that they couldn’t pull up in wikipedia – minus the bad presentation.
 The only real draw is to check out Diamontopoulous’ performance.
 But I don’t even think that’s worth sitting through the whole movie.
 Maybe just watch a few clips of him channeling a young Williams and that will be the best you get from this docudrama.

 I would have preferred to see a ‘making of movie’ about Popeye.
-When Marshall asks about how Robin is when he returns from filming that a writer says, “I heard the Popeye set was like a Roman orgy.
+Marshall asks how Robin is when he returns from filming the big-budget film.
+He says, “I heard the Popeye set was like a Roman orgy.
 Drugs, booze sex…”.
 I bet that would have been a more interesting docudrama to see.